 What happens if a resolved IR is not eligible (too young) to undergo private gamma testing, but the keeper still wishes to test?

 Animals less than six months of age are excluded from gamma testing as their immune systems are still developing and this can interfere with the test, leading to false positive results.
 If a resolved IR is too young for a gamma test, the keeper may apply to APHA to defer the test until the animal becomes old enough.
 The keeper or their private vet must contact APHA to discuss the situation; all cases will be assessed on an individual basis.
-If permission to test is granted by APHA the keeper will have 40 calendar days from when the animal reaches six months of age to undertake the test.

 What happens to resolved IRs in TB restricted herds undergoing government funded mandatory gamma testing?